DevGuiIIaume/applied.ai-submission/README.md

 - I generated all dates from 0001-01-01 to 9999-12-31 and checked that my algorithm to calculate the julian day number was correct
 - I also generated 1M random date pairs and checked that my program matched with the output of datetime, a python library

-To run my testcases and to generate a code coverage html report, simply run: *pytest --cov=dates --cov-report=html*
+To run my testcases and to generate a code coverage html report, type: *pytest --cov=dates --cov-report=html*